bmcsites/Bllush/README.md

 Run `npm i` in the console under the library you just pulled from git.

-Run `npm run appbuild` and wait for the console to finish and print : `widget is ready`.
+Run `npm run appbuild` and wait for the console to finish and print : `widget is ready`.<br/>
+(mergelib.js as node js code that arrange the dist after creation .)

 Navigate to `/dist/suggested-widget` folder and run index.html to see the demo